jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 The history endpoint returns audit events associated with that works record such as when a permit is assessed, a comment is added etc.
 {: .govuk-body}

 Audit events in the history response will include a <code>topic</code> property to indicate what type of object triggered this audit.
-The <code>topic</code> property may conatin one of following:
+The <code>topic</code> property may contain one of following:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">